 This is the fourth of a five part series about breaking into product management:

-- Four routes into product management
+- How to become a product manager: Four routes into product management

 - Soft skills to accelerate your PM career